borealbirds/foam/README.md

-Core BAM modelling approach consists of the following steps (described in [onomatopoetic](https://en.wikipedia.org/wiki/Onomatopoeia) to follow the tradition of the BAM acronym itself):
+Core BAM modelling approach consists of the following steps (described in [onomatopoetic](https://en.wikipedia.org/wiki/Onomatopoeia) words to follow the tradition of the BAM acronym itself):

 1. **Aargh**: data processing to create normalized _long_ format tables by integrating various data bases and resources.
 2. **Boink**: estimate detectability (QPAD) offsets based on **Aargh** output.